Research Topics

 Research Interests

 Draper frequently works on complex engineering design problems that require tradeoffs and optimization across many criteria and constraints.
-Generative design algorithms can help engineers navigate these large trade spaces by automatically creating and optimizing diverse designs that can outperform manually designed systems across many variables (e.g. size, weight, power, materials, lifetime, etc.).
-We are seeking novel approaches to AI-driven generative design to increase performance, improve efficiency, or reduce time to manufacture in relevant engineering domains such as electro-mechanical systems, micro-electronics, and bio-engineering.
+Our vision is that generative design algorithms trained using a combination of prior engineering solutions, natural forms, and even art could help engineers navigate these large trade spaces by automatically creating diverse design options that the engineer might not have otherwise considered.
+Coupled with engineering insight and other novel design methodologies, these solutions could have the potential to outperform traditionally designed systems across many variables (e.g. size, weight, power, materials, lifetime, etc.).

 Have Any Questions?